olaviken/olaviken/README.md

 - Find my profile at linkedin: [Ola Viken](https://www.linkedin.com/in/ola-viken/)

 ## About this repository
 This is my personal project repository.
 Here i will link to different Github projects that i have completed.
-Each of these project will have a detailed description where i will describe different aspects with the project.
+Each of these project will have a detailed description where I will describe different aspects with the project.
 These will be as following:
 - Short description and goal of the project.
 - How the project works.
 - Technical aspects.
 This will include dependencies and project classes.
 It will also include other technical aspects worth mentioning for specific projects.
-- Last other uses for the project or part of the project.
+- Other uses for the project or part of the project.
 This will a list for what other use cases the project can have or parts of the project can have.

 ## My finished projects
 - [Webcrawler and translator](https://github.com/olaviken/WebCrawlerAndTranslator) This goes through a list of websites and translate the text on those sites.